abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 It's like `children` in react

-> It allow parent-component to inject (dynamic-HTML-content) that can be rendered inside a child component
+> It allow parent-component to inject (dynamic-HTML-content) that can be received and rendered inside a child component

 The `<slot>` element is a slot outlet that indicates where the parent-provided slot content should be rendered.